Control Tokens

 If a token is applied to a tag, only that token’s owner has control over the tag.
 A control token restricts user actions.
 It does not restrict automated actions.
 Any tag can have only one token.
 (This is in contrast to Control Locks where multiple locks can be placed on a tag for different reasons.)

 The Control Token system can be enabled globally by setting the application property ControlTokensEnabled to 1.
-(Configuration Properties) Alternatively, it can be enabled for a specific tag tree (or part thereof) by adding the property to a Context tag (or tag type derived from a Context tag) to enable Control Tokens in child tags of that parent.
+(Edit Properties) Alternatively, it can be enabled for a specific tag tree (or part thereof) by adding the property to a Context tag (or tag type derived from a Context tag) to enable Control Tokens in child tags of that parent.
 (You can also disable Control Tokens for a section of a tag tree by adding the property to a parent tag and setting the value to 0.)
 VTScada will check for ControlTokensEnabled starting with the current tag and working up through the scope of the tag tree to the application in general.

 Placing a token on a tag grants the token owner control over that tag and all of the children that do not already have another control token.
 Adding a token to a parent tag does not override any existing token on a child tag.